Tully Banta-Cain

-Tully Cameron Banta-Cain (born August 28, 1980) is a former American football linebacker.
-He was drafted by the New England Patriots in the seventh round of the 2003 NFL Draft.
-He played college football at California.
+Tully Cameron Banta-Cain (born August 28, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the New England Patriots in the seventh round of the 2003 NFL draft.
+He played college football for the California Golden Bears.

-Banta-Cain earned two Super Bowl rings during his first stint with the Patriots.
+Banta-Cain was a part of two Super Bowl-winning teams during his first stint with the Patriots.
 He also played for the San Francisco 49ers.

-Early years
+Early life

 Tully Banta-Cain is of African-American and Scottish/Irish descent.
 He is the cousin of former NBA forward Rodney Rogers and former MLB outfielder Jeffrey Leonard.

 While attending Fremont High School in Sunnyvale, California, Banta-Cain won All-League honors playing outside linebacker as a senior, was the League's Defensive Player of the Year as a junior, and gained more than 1,000 yards as a running back.

 College career

-Banta-Cain played college football at the University of California, Berkeley where he finished his career with 112 tackles and 26.5 sacks.
-He also holds Cal’s single game sack record (4.5).
+Banta-Cain played college football at the University of California, Berkeley, where he finished his career with 112 tackles and 26.5 sacks for the California Golden Bears.
+He also holds Cal's single game sack record (4.5).
 He redshirted in 1998, and then appeared in five games as a freshman in 1999.
 As a sophomore, Banta-Cain recorded 35 tackles and 5.5 sacks, and as a junior in 2001, he started every game at defensive end and tallied eight sacks and 33 tackles.
 As a senior in 2002, Banta-Cain was named to the All-Pac-10 first team and was the team's Defensive Most Valuable Player, finishing with 39 tackles, 13 sacks, and 22 tackles for a loss.
 His 26.5 career sacks ranked third in the school's record books behind Regan Upshaw and Andre Carter.

 While at Berkeley, Banta-Cain was a member of the Sigma Phi Society of the Thorsen House.

 Professional career

-New England Patriots 2003–2006
+New England Patriots (first stint)

-Banta-Cain was drafted by the New England Patriots in the seventh round (239th overall) in the 2003 NFL Draft.
-In his rookie season, he played in nine games recording 11 tackles and one sack against the Buffalo Bills on December 27.
+Banta-Cain was selected by the New England Patriots in the seventh round (239th overall) in the 2003 NFL draft.
+In his rookie season, he played in nine games recording 11 tackles and one sack.
 In 2004, he played in all 16 games and finished the season with 28 tackles, 1.5 sacks and his first career interception again against the Buffalo Bills on November 14.
 He also was part of the Super Bowl XXXVIII winning team.
 The following season, he only managed to record nine tackles and 0.5 sacks but again was part of the team which won Super Bowl XXXIX.
 In his final year with the Patriots, he played in all 16 games including five starts and finished the season with 43 tackles and a career-high 5.5 sacks.